News

-Petition is addressed to: The European Parliament and the European Commission
+Petition addressed to: The European Parliament and the European Commission

 The European Union is preparing legislation that would make ID verification mandatory for using websites, games, social media, and online services.